Forgiveness for Individuals: Learning to Forgive Others

 - Part 5: How to end therapy

-Or, use one of these services to find a counselor in your area: 1) The American Psychological Association’s Psychologist Locator service; 2) the online directory of counselors maintained by Psychology Today called Find a Therapist; or, 3) read 5 Advantages of Online Therapy then fill out a brief questionnaire at BetterHelp.com to get matched to one of BetterHelp’s 2,000+ licensed therapists across the country, all of whom possess a minimum of 3 years and 2,000 hours of hands-on experience.
+Or, use one of these services to find a counselor in your area: 1) The American Psychological Association’s Psychologist Locator service; 2) the online directory of counselors maintained by Psychology Today called Find a Therapist; 3) read 5 Advantages of Online Therapy then fill out a brief questionnaire at BetterHelp.com to get matched to one of BetterHelp’s 2,000+ licensed therapists across the country, all of whom possess a minimum of 3 years and 2,000 hours of hands-on experience; or, 4) read Best Online Therapy Programs of 2023: Reviews and Pricing on the website Everyday Health.

 FOR IMMEDIATE HELP